...

 Sheet metal bending involves surface deformation at the bending position using force along an axis to create the desired shape.
 It has been used in manufacturing for many decades.
 However, the latest CNC bending technology bends sheet metal at the correct angle.

-The bending process starts with the clamping of sheet metal into the die.
-After that, pressure is applied to get the desired curvature.
+The bending process starts with clamping sheet metal into the die.
+Then, pressure is applied to achieve the desired curvature.

 Stamping